-Mandy Harvey - singer, songwriter and motivational speaker
+Mandy Harvey - singer, songwriter, and guest speaker

 Award-winning singer, songwriter and motivational speaker Mandy Harvey will appear on June 25 at the 55th NATS National Conference in Las Vegas.
 Despite her invisible disability, Mandy’s true passion will never be denied.

 Mandy was a Vocal Music Education major at Colorado State University in 2006-07.
 At age 18 she lost her hearing due to a connective tissue disorder that affected her nerves.
 She pursued several career options, including education, but returned to music in 2008.
 A former voice student of NATS member Cynthia Vaughn, Mandy quickly became a regular performer at various venues, including regular concerts at Dazzle Jazz Lounge in Denver, one of the top 100 Jazz venues in the world.
 With three jazz recordings to her credit, Mandy prepares to break more barriers with her new recording, “This Time!”

 Though her hearing loss is profound, her timing and pitch are perfect and her passion is tremendous.
 With support from friends, family and her faith, Mandy continues to find joy in music.
 She continues to make a tremendous impact around the world, most notably as a recent finalist on America’s Got Talent.
 Mandy’s message is universal: Hope, Dream, Believe... no matter what.